Rosalina121/godot-pmx/README.md

 ## What is it?

-A Godot 4.0 module that imports MMD assets.
+Fork of a Godot 4* module that imports MMD assets.
 It currently has incomplete support for PMX models, but we intend to add at least VMD motions as well.

+*Tested with 4.3.

 ## How do I use it?